talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## Management Plane Attacks

 ### Overview
 Similar to the control plane, a compromised management plane can enable a broad range of attacks, including unauthorized manipulation of SR policies and disruption of network availability.
 The specific threats and their potential impact are influenced by the management protocols in use.

-As with centralized control systems, management infrastructure may introduce a single point of failure, rendering it susceptible to denial-of-service (DoS) attacks or making it a target for eavesdropping and message tampering.
+As with centralized control systems, a centralized management infrastructure may introduce a single point of failure, rendering it susceptible to denial-of-service (DoS) attacks or making it a target for eavesdropping and message tampering.

+Unauthorized access in a network management system can enable attackers or unprivileged users to gain control over network devices and alter configurations.
+In SRv6-enabled environments, this can result in the manipulation of segment routing policies or cause denial-of-service (DoS) conditions by disrupting traffic or tampering with forwarding behavior.

 Management functionality is often defined using YANG data models, such as those specified in {{I-D.ietf-lsr-isis-srv6-yang}} and {{I-D.ietf-lsr-ospf-srv6-yang}}.
 As with any YANG module, data nodes marked as writable, creatable, or deletable may be considered sensitive in certain operational environments.
 Unauthorized or unprotected write operations (e.g., via edit-config) targeting these nodes can adversely affect network operations.
+Some of the readable data nodes in a YANG module may also be considered sensitive or vulnerable in some network environments.

 #### Scope
 As with control plane attacks, an off-path attacker may attempt to inject forged management messages or impersonate a legitimate network management system.
 On-path attackers, due to their privileged position within the communication path, have additional capabilities such as passive interception of management traffic and unauthorized modification of messages in transit.
+An attacker with unauthorized access to a management system can cause significant damage, depending on the scope of the system and the strength of the access control mechanisms in place.

 #### Effect
 A successful attack may result in any of the adverse effects described in {{sec-effect}}, potentially impacting availability and operational correctness.